andarkrc/SDA-Tema3/README.md

 There is a long way before this project could be called a 'social media app', that much we can tell.
 Nevertheless, it is a good starting point in understanding the procedures of managing a big, interconnected system.
 There were a lot of places where stuff that was working was left alone, even if there were better way to do them.
 If it works, don't fix it.
-Having a 'real world' example of graph usage is really usefull method of understanding how to design a good graph implementation.
+Having a 'real world' example of graph usage is a really usefull method of understanding how to design a good graph implementation.
 I (Andrei), can say that I did a pretty good job with the graph, even if there are places where it's kind of squeaky.

 Pentru corectare mai usoara (in caz ca este proces automat):